AlexTISYoung/snipar/docs/simulation.rst

 --------------------------------

-We now show how to adjust two-generation PGI results for assortative mating using the procedure outlined in 'Estimation of indirect genetic effects and heritability under assortative mating'.
+We now show how to adjust two-generation PGI results for assortative mating using the procedure outlined in `Estimation of indirect genetic effects and heritability under assortative mating <https://www.biorxiv.org/content/10.1101/2023.07.10.548458v1.abstract>`_.
 The estimation procedure is summarized in this diagram:

 .. image:: two_gen_estimation.png